kumalee/pagelist/README.md

-# pagelist
-openresty service for pagelist
+# Nginx service for return a page list json content